:::

 NOTE:

-The scenic spot is closed due to severe damage caused by 403 Earthquake and typhoons in 2024.
-On April 3, 2024, a magnitude 7.2 earthquake struck Hualien, followed by the impact of Typhoon Kong-rey on October 31, causing severe damage to the park east section of Taroko Gorge (Taroko to Tianxiang).
+This scenic area is closed due to severe damage caused by the April 3, 2024 earthquake and subsequent typhoons.
+A magnitude 7.2 earthquake struck Hualien on April 3, 2024, followed by Typhoon Kong-rey on October 31, resulting in extensive damage to the eastern section of Taroko Gorge (Taroko to Tianxiang).

 Drive from the west exit of the Changchun Tunnel of the Central Cross-Island Highway, then turn south(left) and go along the old Central Cross-Island Highway to the car park next to Liwu River, and you can see the Changchun Shrine (Eternal Spring Shrine) which commemorates the 226 personnel (military veterans) who died during the construction of the Central Cross-Island Highway (1956~1960).
 Spring water adjacent by the Eternal Spring Shine flows all year round, and the Highway Bureau named it after "Changchun Falls."
 It is now a scenic spot with special significance on the Central Cross-Island Highway.